AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 # Docker

-A **Docker container** allow you to run easily a node without depending on the platform it is running on.
-This method should be reserved for users who already have experience with Docker containers.
+A **Docker container** allows you to easily run a node without depending on the platform it is running on.
+This method should only be used if you already have experience with Docker containers.

 ## Installation

-If you don't already have, start by installing docker: [How to install Docker on Ubuntu](https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-20-04/)
+Start by installing docker: [How to install Docker on Ubuntu](https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-20-04/)

 Create a local directory for the **chain storage data** and a dedicated user: